milekag01/vienna/README.md

 ---

-## Why Not Just Use Docker Compose Profiles / Devcontainers / etc.?
+## Why Not Just Use Docker Compose Profiles / Devcontainers / Worktrees Alone?

-Those tools solve container isolation.
-Vienna solves the full-stack problem:

-- **Code isolation** — git worktrees so each agent edits its own files
-- **Database isolation** — separate Postgres instances with independent migration state
-- **Queue isolation** — namespaced SQS queues per instance
-- **Configuration isolation** — auto-generated `.env` files with correct ports everywhere
-- **Service discovery** — services within an instance find each other automatically
-- **AI agent integration** — task context injection and Cursor automation
+**Worktrees** give you isolated code but shared environment.
+Every worktree's `.env` still points to the same database.
+Migrations from different branches collide.

+**Docker Compose profiles** can spin up extra containers, but they don't generate the `.env` files that make your 3 codebases point to those new containers.
+You still have to manually rewire 50+ env vars across 3 repos and make sure the services discover each other on the right ports.

-A Devcontainer can do some of this.
-But you'd need a separate Devcontainer config for every instance, and they don't help with the AI agent workflow.
+**Devcontainers** could work in theory, but you'd need a separate config for every instance, and they don't coordinate across 3 repos that need to talk to each other.

+Vienna handles the whole thing: worktrees + containers + `.env` generation + service wiring + dependency installation + migrations + AI agent context — in one command.

 ---